 PROCEDURES FOR AGREEMENT PROPOSALS

-– the university’s constitutional document
+– the foreign university’s constitutional document;

-– the proof of competence or appointment of the legal representative
+– the proof of competence or appointment of the legal representative.

-3) After proposal approval, we will negotiate the terms and format directly with the international office of the foreign institution.
+3) After approval, we will negotiate the terms and format directly with the international office of the foreign institution.